bgu-frontend/hw2_2024/README.md

     2. For each note, add a delete button.
     2. One "add new note" button.
 3. Like before, each page has ten notes.
 Please use Mongoose's pagination API.

-## middleware Description:
-1. The backend should use dotenv to read the ".env" file.
+4. The backend should use dotenv to read the ".env" file.
 It will contain "MONGODB_CONNECTION_URL = '...'", which Mongoose will use.
-2. Routes:
+5. Routes:
     1. Get all notes, HTTP GET request to '/notes.'
     2. Get the i'th note, GET request to '/notes/[i].'
 (For example, http://localhost:3001/notes/1)
     3. Create a new note POST request to '/notes.'
     4. Update the i'th note, PUT request to 'notes/[i].'
     5. Delete the i'th note, DELETE request to 'notes/[i].'
+6. The backend will have a middleware logger for the incoming HTTP requests; it will log to a file called "log.txt":
+    1. time
+    2. HTTP request methodאוקיי
+    3. request target path
+    4. request body

 ## Atlas Description:
 1. Like before, the destination Mongodb will always contain at least one note.